davidjconnolly/obsidian-ai-helper/README.md

 # AI Helper

-This is a simple AI Helper to Summarize selected text.
-It supports both LocalLLM's and the OpenAI API.
+This is an AI Helper plugin for Obsidian that provides two main features:
+1. **Text Summarization**: Summarize selected text in your notes
+2. **AI Chatbot**: Have conversations with your notes, ask questions, and find information

 ## Installation Instructions